ryanq47/Proxmox-Knockoff-Vapps/README.md

 Additionally, this is meant to be PER NODE.
 I don't have the magic skills to make "Vapps" work accross multiple nodes, so everything is per node.
 There is a dropdown to switch nodes as well if you are runing a clustered enviornment

 ## Tool Goals:
- - Easy creation of "Vapps"
+ - Easy creation of "Vapps"/VApp templates
     - Select live VM's to add to a "Vapp"

  - Easy Management of "Vapps"